slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Name the greatest of all inventors.
 Accident."
 -- Mark Twain*

-> *"We can’t solve problems by using the same kind of thinking we used when we created them."
+> *"We can’t solve problems by using the same kind of thinking we used when we created them." (...)
+"The mind that opens to a new idea never returns to its original size."
 -- Albert Einstein*

 > *"I cultivate empty space as a way of life for the creative process."